jouni-kantola/ruin/README.md

 # ruin
-A CSS pre-processor that saves bytes over the wire by shortening names of CSS classes.
+CSS post-processor that saves bytes over the wire by shortening names of CSS classes.